 Instructions to make proteins

-Moderna’s mRNA medicines aren’t small molecules, like traditional pharmaceuticals.
-And they aren’t biologics (recombinant proteins and monoclonal antibodies) – which were the genesis of the biotech industry.
-Instead, our mRNA medicines are sets of instructions.
+mRNA medicines aren’t small molecules, like traditional pharmaceuticals.
+And they aren’t traditional biologics (recombinant proteins and monoclonal antibodies) – which were the genesis of the biotech industry.
+Instead, mRNA medicines are sets of instructions.
 And these instructions direct cells in the body to make proteins to prevent or fight disease.

-Sound like science fiction?
-It’s actually just basic human biology.
+It’s actually basic human biology.

-You probably know what DNA is … the ‘stuff’ that makes us – us.
 DNA (deoxyribonucleic acid) is a double-stranded molecule that stores the genetic instructions your body’s cells need to make proteins.
 Proteins, on the other hand, are the ‘workhorses’ of the body.
 Nearly every function in the human body – both normal and disease-related – is carried out by one or many proteins.

 mRNA is just as critical as DNA.

-What you may not know is that without mRNA, your genetic code would never get used by your body.
+Without mRNA, your genetic code would never get used by your body.
 Proteins would never get made.
 And your body wouldn’t – actually couldn’t – perform its functions.
 Messenger ribonucleuc acid, or mRNA for short, plays a vital role in human biology, specifically in a process known as protein synthesis. mRNA is a single-stranded molecule that carries genetic code from DNA in a cell’s nucleus to ribosomes, the cell’s protein-making machinery.

 mRNA’s role in protein synthesis